The C64 Club is looking for like minded people with an interest in Commodore computers. If this sounds like you, please read on…

-Prior to getting my own C64 computer, I had been using Apple IIe’s in Elementary school.
-I really enjoyed using Logo back then.
+Prior to getting my own C64 computer, I had been using Apple II Plus and Apple IIe computers in Elementary school.
+I really enjoyed programming with Logo back then.

 In the early 1980’s I was a Sysop and ran various BBS’s and did a lot of programming on and for the Commodore 64 computer.
 I was also a founding member of USA (United Sysop’s Association), a group of like minded BBS operators.

-Fast forward to present day and I’m still plugging away on my original C64 and doing repairs for friends, family and of course club members.
+Fast forward to present day and I’m still plugging away on my original C64 and doing repairs for family, friends and of course club members.

 All website content with the exception of private works and corporate trademarked logos are the property of Commodore Computer Club (USA) unless otherwise noted and may not be used without express written permission.